 You’ve been dreaming of this day for years, and you think you’re finally ready to bite the bullet: it’s time to get a dog.
 But where to start?
 Getting a dog can seem like a daunting process.
 You are adding to your family after all, and family members take a lot of care and love.
-And these days it can feel like there is so much advice about dog ownership, a new owner can easily get confused.
+When researching it can feel like there is so much advice about dog ownership, and it can be overwhelming.
 If you’re one of those people, start by asking yourself these four questions before diving into dog ownership.
 Use this guide to get yourself headed in the right direction.

-Adopting is often a rigorous process, and for good reason.
+Adopting is often a rigorous process and for a good reason.
 They want to ensure a future dog owner is getting the best pet for their lifestyle.
 And you really can find any type of dog from a rescue!
-From puppies all the way to senior dogs, most rescue groups have every type of dog at every age.
+From puppies to senior dogs, most rescue groups have every kind of dog at every age.
 Communicate with your adoption counselor about the type of dog you hope to add to your life.
 Employees at rescue groups will work diligently to find the perfect match.

 But what if your lifestyle is a bit more specific?
 Perhaps you have allergies.
 Maybe you plan to train your dog to perform in dog shows.
-Or perhaps you simply have your heart set on a puppy of a specific breed.
-All these reasons are fine and it is still perfectly okay to purchase a puppy – provided you do your homework.
+Or maybe you simply have your heart set on a puppy of a specific breed.
+All these reasons are fine, and it is still perfectly okay to purchase a puppy – provided you do your homework.

 Many of the dogs you see in pet stores or for sale online have been bred in puppy mills.
 Puppy mills are essentially breeding factories that attempt to breed as many dogs as possible at as low a cost as possible.
 This often means severe mistreatment for the dogs.
 It’s important to find an experienced, reputable breeder if you plan to buy a new puppy.
 A good place to start is the breed’s club website.
 All AKC recognized breeds have national clubs that keep databases of respected and trusted breeders.
 Do some research to ensure you find the best puppy for your needs!